PsichiX/Intuicio/book/src/building-custom-frontend.md

 Here we will create a very simple frontend to put in use all what we have learned before.

-This is gonna be basically a pretty much stripped down version of `assembler` frontend jsut to get intuicion on creating frontends.
+This is gonna be basically a pretty much stripped down version of `assembler` frontend just to get intuition on creating frontends.
 For more advanced examples of frontends please take a look at frontends already made, located in `frontends` folder on repository.

 ---